linkerd/linkerd/namerd/README.md

 Destination
 ```

-namerd is a service that resovles logical names to concrete addresses.
+namerd is a service that resolves logical names to concrete addresses.
 By
 having linkerd use namerd for name delegation, we reduce the load on service
 discovery backends and can use namerd as a central place to control routing
 across a fleet of linkers.